 Big Changes in Store for Social Security COLA Adjustments in 2023

-Social Security recipients are in for a raise in 2023.
+Social Security recipients are in for a raise with COLA adjustments in 2023.

 Inflation is an issue that typically works against U.S. consumers, as it raises the cost of buying most goods and services.